artsy/README/events/knowledge-share.md

 ---
-title: Lunch & Learn
+title: Knowledge Share
-description: A meetup where we talk about things that inspire us.
+description: A meetup where we share knowledge formally and informally across the org
 ---

-# Lunch & Learn
+# Knowledge Share

 When Artsy was under 50 people, we would hold "Brown Bag" meetings.
 These were talks on a variety of art+science topics.
 As we out-grew the format, we started